enarx/enarx/docs/Install.md

 ## Introduction

-Enarx currently has support for Intel SGX and AMD SEV-SNP.
+Enarx currently has support for Keeps running in Intel SGX and AMD SEV-SNP TEEs (Trusted Execution Environments).
 Please check the [Requirements](#requirements).
+There is also support for application development using a "nil" backend which provides the same runtime, but no security isolation, and can run on a variety of Linux, Mac and Raspberry Pi systems.

-In the [Initial Setup](#initial-setup) section, you'll find instructions on how to install dependencies for Fedora, CentOS/Stream, and Debian/Ubuntu, including Rust and the toolchains.
+In the [Initial Setup](#initial-setup) section, you'll find instructions on how to install dependencies for the various supported architectures and distributions.
+These dependencies include Rust and the toolchains.

 Next, you'll find instructions on how to [install Enarx](#installing-enarx) from crates.io, GitHub, or Nix.